microsoft/DirectXTK/Readme.txt

 other WIC-supported image formats.
 This performs any required pixel format conversions or image resizing using WIC at load time as well.

-NOTE: WICTextureLoader is not supported on Windows Phone 8, because WIC is not available on that platform.
+NOTE: WICTextureLoader is not supported on Windows phone 8.0 because WIC is not available on that platform.
+It is available on Windows phone starting in version 8.1.

 NOTE: WICTextureLoader cannot load .TGA files unless the system has a 3rd party WIC codec installed.
 You must use the DirectXTex library for TGA file format support